tonymm81/web_page/README.md

 ## version 176
 - I fixed the issue 13.
 Now the worktime app helper text is working on login view

+## version 177
+- I continued working with issue 17 and 11.
+I added the phone app to my own github and I add the link in the code button.
+I also made my gaming course final work to portfolio.

 # installs backend: